wikimedia/operations-software-conftool/README.md

   it's more optimized than the other ones (typically needs one query to the backend instead than doing expensive recursive queries).

-* via the node name, with the 'find' mode:

-        confctl find --action (get|set/k=v:k1=v1...,del) NAME

-  this will act on all the objects with name NAME independently of the attached tags.
-This search mode is deprecated, and will be removed in some future release.

-you can also set the values from a yaml file instead of the command line, which could be useful whenever you find yourself manipulating complex fields like dictionaries or lists, by just using the action `set/@filename`
+you can also set the values from a yaml file instead of the command line, which could be useful whenever you find yourself manipulating complex fields like dictionaries or lists, by just using the action `set/@filename`.

+Finally, you can edit a full record by using the action `edit`.

 Defining a schema
 -----------------